Accidents and incidents involving the V-22 Osprey: January 2017

 On 29 January 2017, an MV-22 experienced a hard landing during the Yakla raid in Al Bayda, Yemen against Al-Qaeda in the Arabian Peninsula militants, causing two injuries to U.S. troops.
 The aircraft could not fly afterward and was destroyed by U.S. airstrikes.

+April 2021

+In April 2021, a CV-22 Osprey destroyed the helipad at Addenbrooke's hospital in Cambridge, United Kingdom.
+The incident occurred as the USAF were conducting a medical transfer training mission.